Synopsis from Simon and Schuster:

 And she always wins.

 About: Such A Good Girl is a fiction novel written by Amanda K. Morgan.
 It will be published on 6/20/17 by Simon Pulse, an imprint of Simon & Schuster, paperback, 288 pages.
 This book is intended for readers ages 14 and up, grades 9 and up.
 The genres are young adult fiction and contemporary.
-According to Simon & Schuster’s website, the company was “founded in 1924 by Richard L. Simon and M. Lincoln Schuster.”
-It’s part of the CBS corporation since 2006.
-The company “dedicated to bringing an extensive cross section of first class information and entertainment in all printed, digital and audio formats to a worldwide audience of readers.”
-Please see below for more information about the author.
+According to the publisher’s website, Simon Teen is “delivering fresh, bold voices that inspire compulsive reading for teens and beyond.
+With a focus on high-concept commercial fiction, we’re proudly known as an imprint to push boundaries, to be daring and edgy and of the moment.
+Our dynamic books—from cult classics to electrifying debuts—embrace escapism and get people talking.”
+Please see below for more information about the author and publisher.

 My Experience: I started reading Such A Good Girl on 4/6/17 and finished it on 4/8/17.
 This book is so twisted I didn’t even see it coming!
 I enjoy reading this book and I just couldn’t put it down.
 I like the suspense and the twists.
 I like reading about Riley and her friends, even though their perfection seems unrealistic.
 I like the organization of this book with some pages that talks about Riley and her accomplishments.
 I even like the hot French teacher.
 I like that old bookstore and definitely would want to shop there.

 “It’s not like I’m stupid.
 It means he didn’t ask.
 It means he lied.
 It means nothing has changed and I’m just a fool who is wasting her time.
 And I am not a girl to be made a fool of.” p.197